DifferentRegulytoryFoundations/The-World-Country/README.md

 The decentralized commodity of the citizens of the world civilization:

-doing by Putin Vladimir Vladimirovich,Menshenin Vladimir Dmitrievich and by Citizens of the world civilization.
+doing by Menshenin Vladimir Dmitrievich

 Evens Capitalization commodity (ECC): calculate the accounting capitalization of planet earth and link any capitalization that will be at the full and rapid disposal of the citizens of the earth.If a full-fledged colony of people appears on Mars, then all the resources of Mars will be linked to the accounting capitalization of the product.